dotnet/csharplang/proposals/records-wip.md

 * A public parameterless instance method called `Clone` which returns the record type.

-The protected constructor is referred to as the "copy constructor" and the synthesized body copies the values of all fields of the input type to the corresponding fields of `this`.
+The protected constructor is referred to as the "copy constructor" and the synthesized body copies the values of all instance fields declared in the input type to the corresponding fields of `this`.

 The `Clone` method returns the result of a call to a constructor with the same signature as the copy constructor.